 Pyruvate kinase deficiency is an inherited disease of Abyssinian and Somali cats.
 Pyruvate kinase is a red blood cell enzyme important in red blood cell energy metabolism.
 Therefore, if this enzyme is lacking, a haemolytic anaemia can result.

 However, the anaemia may only be mild and intermittently detectable, or may not become evident until the cat is older.
 A rapid severe life-threatening anaemia can also develop.
-The disease is inherited as an autosomal recessive trait, so only cats homozygous for the defective gene are affected.
+The disease is inherited as an autosomal recessive trait, so only cats with two copies of the defective gene are affected.

 PK Def is now compulsory if cats are to be registered on the GCCF (Governing Council of the Cat Fancy) active register and used for breeding.